TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

 Once you have all your packets ready, you can jump to the fun stuff... configuring home assistant. :-)

-## Configuring Home Assistat
+## Configuring Home Assistant
 ### Prepare the configuration
-I like to keep my entities orginaized, I'm using diffrent yaml files for each platform.
+I like to keep my entities organized, I'm using different yaml files for each platform.
 Therefor when I reference a unknown yaml file, it actually means I have it included in my configuration:</br>
 ```yaml
 # configuration.yaml